What Is an Irrevocable Life Insurance Trust (ILIT)?

 Drafted property, an ILIT will serve as both the owner and the beneficiary of an insurance policy.
 The policy insures the life of the person creating the ILIT, known as the grantor.
 During the grantor’s life, a trustee, who must be someone other than the grantor, will pay the premiums of the policy from money the grantor transfers to the trust.

 Money contributed to the ILIT to pay the premiums will qualify for the annual gift tax exclusion if the trust gives the beneficiaries Crummey powers.
 It is also possible to transfer a large lump sum to the ILIT upfront, which the trustee can use to pay future premiums.

-If the trust is administered properly, death benefits distributed to the ILIT after the grantor’s death will be excluded from the grantor’s gross estate and distributed to the grantor’s beneficiaries in the manner outlined in the trust agreement.
+If the trustee administers the trust properly, death benefits distributed to the ILIT after the grantor’s death will not be included in the grantor’s gross estate.
 The death benefits may also provide some liquidity to the estate for payment of estate taxes and debts.

 Pitfalls of ILITs

 If you’ve gone through the effort and expense of creating an ILIT, it’s important to administer properly in order to reap its benefits.

 If the ILIT is a Crummey trust, it is important to observe all formalities to preserve your annual gift tax exclusions.
 Also, to exclude policy proceeds from your gross estate, it is extremely important you part with all “incidents of ownership” in the policy.